blessingfasina/2-in-1-Email-Tool/README.md

 ## Overview

-The 2-in-1 Email Tool is a Python script designed to help users manage and process large lists of email-password pairs or email lists.
+The 2-in-1 Email Tool is a Python script designed to help users manage and process large email-password pairs or email lists.
 It provides two main features:
 1. **Email Extractor**: Extracts emails from email-password pairs and saves them to a file.
 2. **Email Sorter**: Sorts emails by their domain and saves them into separate files.